Number-phase uncertainty relations and bipartite entanglement detection in spin ensembles

-Next, we present the criteria derived in this section with normalized spin components.
-These are more resistant to particle number fluctuations (see \SEC{sec:normalization}), and are thus better for an experimental use.
-They can be derived repeating the steps described in this section, after the normalization is inserted in the formulas.
+Next, we present a formulation of our criteria with normalized spin components.
+The criteria with normalized quantities are more resistant to partition noise, at least in the case of Dicke states (see \SEC{sec:normalization}), and are thus recommended for an experimental use.
+In short, they can be simply derived repeating the steps described in \SEC{sec:EPR} and \SEC{sec:Entanglement criterion}, after the normalization is inserted in the formulas.